IKIM-Essen/RiboSnake/workflow/report/fastq-stats.rst

-Read length distributions as well as distributions of Q scores.
+Read length distributions as well as distributions of Q-scores.